SagnickDey427/web-dev-projects/README.md

     2. 'hue-rotate()' method in 'filter' property in CSS.
     3. ':focus-within' pseudo-class.
     4. browser's localStorage to save the color selections even after reloading the page.

+🎯5th project --> Online dictionary

+  ⟫First we designed the overall structure of the page.

+  ⟫We used free dictionary api to fetch the meanings,examples,audio etc. related to the input word.
+Then we just placed each component in its proper position.

+  ⟫instead of using async/await , we used promise.then() chain to create the functionality.